Where and what is your current position?

 How does this job relate to your graduate degree?

 Doing a graduate degree at UBC gave me the academic research skills that I draw on all the time when planning out methodologies for collecting and analyzing data used in assessing or planning for education initiatives in the developing world.
-For example, last month I was part of a team assessing textbook production and development in a conflict affected country, and in designing the research instruments we used, we used the same principles and skills one uses carrying out one's thesis research!
+For example, in one project I was part of a team assessing textbook production and development in a conflict affected country, and in designing the research instruments we used, we used the same principles and skills one uses carrying out one's thesis research!

 What motivated you to pursue graduate work at UBC?